ibnishak/blog/content/post/using-browser-as-a-gui-for-golang-apps.md

 	// Once client disconnects reduce the number of connections by one currConn = currConn - 1

+// If there are other live connections, return
 	if currConn > 0 {
 		return
 	}

-	// Wait 10secs for any more connection and any operations to finish for i := 0; i < 10; i++ {
+	// If there no other connection, Wait 10secs for any more connection and any operations to finish for i := 0; i < 10; i++ {
 		time.Sleep(1 * time.Second)
 		if currConn != 0 {
 			return
 		}
 	}

+// Signal shutdown via channel
 	endofSession <- true
 }
 ```